 "No bloody way!
 I get a gift!?
 It's not even my birthday!"
-Godric laughed as his poker face was quickly replaced with a goofy grin that took up most of his face.
+Godric laughed as his stoic expression was quickly replaced with a goofy grin that took up most of his face.

 Untying the sword upon his waist, John handed the sheath of the sword to Godric.
 "I had it specially made for you.
 You shall name it, you shall care for it, and you must vow to never use it for evil-"

-Quickly being interrupted John, Godric laughed, "But to only use it to protect the lives of the ones you'd die for.
-From this moment on this sword in a part of your life!
+Quickly interrupting John, Godric laughed, "But to only use it to protect the lives of the ones you'd die for.
+From this moment, this sword is a part of your life!
 I remember Salazar telling me about the oath all knights make!"